Physical property

 Properties may also be classified with respect to the directionality of their nature.
 For example, isotropic properties do not change with the direction of observation, and anisotropic properties do have spatial variance.

 It may be difficult to determine whether a given property is a material property or not.
 Color, for example, can be seen and measured; however, what one perceives as color is really an interpretation of the reflective properties of a surface and the light used to illuminate it.
 In this sense, many ostensibly physical properties are called supervenient.
 A supervenient property is one which is actual, but is secondary to some underlying reality.
 This is similar to the way in which objects are supervenient on atomic structure.
 A cup might have the physical properties of mass, shape, color, temperature, etc., but these properties are supervenient on the underlying atomic structure, which may in turn be supervenient on an underlying quantum structure.

 Physical properties are contrasted with chemical properties which determine the way a material behaves in a chemical reaction.

 List of properties

 The physical properties of an object that are traditionally defined by classical mechanics are often called mechanical properties.
-Other broad categories, commonly cited, are electrical properties, optical properties, thermal properties, etc. Examples of physical properties include:
+Other broad categories, commonly cited, are electrical properties, optical properties, thermal properties, etc. Physical properties include: